antononcube/Raku-ML-AssociationRuleLearning/README-work.md

 ```

 **Problem:** Find all combinations values of the variables "passengerAge", "passengerClass", "passengerSex", and
-"passengerSurvival" that appear more 200 times in the Titanic dataset.
+"passengerSurvival" that appear more than 200 times in the Titanic dataset.

 Here is how we use Eclat's implementation to give an answer: